Amartya101/Piccolo/README.md

 pbmc3k <- UMAPcoords(PiccoloList = pbmc3k, Out = T)
 ```
 ### Clustering
-After the principal components have been computed.
-We can use the *KNearestNeighbors* function to identify the *k* nearest-neighbors of every cell based on the PC coordinates (default *k* is 10).
+After the principal components have been computed, we can use the *KNearestNeighbors* function to identify the *k* nearest-neighbors of every cell based on the PC coordinates (default *k* is 10).
 After obtaining the nearest-neighbors we can use graph-based partitioning algorithm such as Leiden to identify clusters of cells.
 This can be accomplished by using the *LeidenClustering* function.

 Examples of valid function calls: